w3c/spec-prod/docs/options.md

 ## `DESTINATION`

 Location of generated HTML document and other assets.
+This is useful when you've multiple specs in same repository.

 **Possible values:** Any valid POSIX file path relative to repository root.